JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 ## Current Issues
-[39] - add AI back into the game
+[46] - send path weights back to the player again using existing methods

 ## Open Issues ##
-[12] - update floor tiles
-[13] - update wall tiles
-[29] - order characters on screen so they draw correctly

-[40] - fix so that other players effects/shooting animations render on other clients [41] - probably a little broken around players leaving and going [43] - add the boss into the game when all skeletons are dead [44] - add a winning state when the boss is defeated [45] - update player HP
+[29] - order characters on screen so they draw correctly [40] - fix so that other players effects/shooting animations render on other clients [41] - probably a little broken around players leaving and going [43] - add the boss into the game when all skeletons are dead [44] - add a winning state when the boss is defeated [47] - remove pause from game
-[46] - send path weights back to the player again using existing methods
+[48] - update controls
+[49] - disable speed cheat

 ## Resolved Issues ##
 [1] - Draw 4 game characters